econforte/MavFC2018/README.md

 # mavfc
-The official repository of the maverick food computer
+The official repository of the maverick food computer for Spring 2018 class

 Written in Python/Django

-Python Version 3.5
+Python Version 3.6
-Django Version 1.10.5
+Django Version 1.11
-Django REST Framework 3.5.3
+Django REST Framework 3.6.2

-The source is setup as an Eclipse, PyDev Django Project.
+The source is setup as an Eclipse, PyDev Django Project but could also be set as a project on PyCharm once cloned to a local environment.

 Getting Started: